jfBiswajit/php_timesAgo/README.md

 ## TimesAgo

-This a very handy and powerfull function just call this function with database timestamp (date and time) value and see the magic.
+This a very handy and powerfull function just call this function with database timestamp (date and time) value and see the magic

 __Example: 1__